-Breeds: Hampshire, Montadale, Suffolk, Dorset, Southdown, AOB/Crossbred.
-Other classes will be offered if more than 3 animals are entered in a breed.
+Breeds: Columbia, Hampshire, Montadale, Oxford, Suffolk, Shropshire, Dorset, Southdown, AOB/Crossbred

 SHOOTING SPORTS

 Each county may submit 2 entries total from 50380, 50381, 50382, 50384.

 Participants must be a member of an approved 4-H Shooting Sports Club to exhibit.
 All exhibits should be posters or stand-alone items suitable for display to the general public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed.